Audio Cough Detection

 Why is this important?

 The type of event you are trying to detect will change the way you want to train your raw sensor data in the SensiML toolkit.
-In the SensiML Data Capture Lab, you can put what we call Segment Labels on any portion of your sensor data.
+In the SensiML Data Studio, you can put what we call Segment Labels on any portion of your sensor data.
 This allows you to accurately mark wherein the dataset each type of event is occurring.

 Capturing environmental context